picoxr/Overlay-Demo-UnityXR/README.md

    <img src="./ReadMeScreenshot/5-1.png" width = "600" />

 6. Create a new Quad named as Overlay (or else).
-Uncheck Box Collider and Mesh Render, and add Pvr_UnitySDKEyeOverlay class in Overlay.
+Uncheck Box Collider and Mesh Render, and add PXR_OverLay class in Overlay.
 Transform information should stay the same as Hole.

    <img src="./ReadMeScreenshot/6-1.png"  width = "600"/>